 A pilot site (0.5 ha) where several water harvesting and irrigation technologies and techniques will be installed and introduced together with farmers.

-New high value crops horticultural crops that will be oducedproduced through organic farming, using cattle manure, will be included in the 0.5-ha pilot site.
+Use of water stress management strategies like: New high valueed horticultural crops crop rotation, cultivation practices (tolerant crops/cultivars, stubble retention, inter cropping, conservation agriculture) will be practiced farming, in the 0.5-ha pilot site.

-A decision support tool including socio-economic and environmental factors will be with farmers at the pilot site.

-At least five postgraduate students in areas related to crop modeling, water, carbon and nutrient dynamics, decision support toolsdecision support tools.
+At least five postgraduate students in areas related to crop modeling, soil water, carbon and nutrient dynamics, will be trained which also include projection of future cropping system in respect to clanging climate .trained

 The students are expected to test and document cropping systems, water, carbon and nutrient dynamics at the pilot site, in peer-reviewed journal articles.